Vinodh-Machireddy/ml/Interview.md

 Monitoring = Thermometer → tells you the fever exists.
 Observability = Doctor → investigates symptoms to find the cause.

 ## Technical Rounds:
-- Walk me through the end-to-end ML lifecycle and where MLOps fits in.
-- If a model’s accuracy suddenly drops in production, what’s your step-by-step approach to diagnose it?
-- In your pipeline, where would you place data validation checks and how would you automate them?
-- Tell me how you implemented Kubeflow Pipelines
-- Can you create a GitHub Actions / Jenkins pipeline to train, evaluate, register, and deploy a model automatically?
-- How do you deploy ML models on AWS SageMaker / Azure ML / GCP Vertex AI?
-Which is your preferred platform and why?
-- How would you implement blue-green or canary deployment for ML models?
-- How do you secure model endpoints in production?
-(Auth, API Gateway, rate limiting)
-- How do you manage model secrets (DB passwords, API keys) in pipelines?
-- What’s your approach to cost optimization for ML workloads in the cloud?
-- Your model training job that usually takes 30 mins is now taking 2 hours.
-How would you troubleshoot?
-- You deployed a model, but after 2 weeks, business KPIs dropped despite good accuracy.
-What could be wrong?
-- The data team sends you a new dataset with extra columns.
-How will you integrate it without breaking the pipeline?
-- How would you handle model rollback if the latest model causes bad predictions in production?
-Give me a real example where you automated a repetitive ML process and saved significant time.
-Special interview questions:
-Explain how do you create and manage kubernetes cluster?
-We use namespaces for logical isolation then we setup resource quota on namespace, so the teams are restricted to the compute power
-And we help the teams to enable resource requests and limits on each pod, so that each pod is restricted with compute and memory power

 ## Manager Round
 1. Walk me through a project you've owned end-to-end.